Submission Procedure

 Authors are NOT to include a cover page in the files.

-The paper’s title, the authors’ names and affiliations, and the paper’s abstract and keywords are also to be introduced in separate fields when submitting the paper (on the submission page).
+The paper's title, abstract and keywords, the authors' names and affiliations must also be introduced in separate fields when submitting the paper (on the submission page).
 They will be used to electronically produce the conference abstract and the program booklet.

-These files may be uploaded as many times as the authors consider it necessary, until the paper will be locked for review; the new versions will replace the old versions in the database, and will be subsequently used for review and indexing.
+These files may be uploaded as many times as the authors consider necessary, until the paper is locked for review by the organizing committee; the new versions will replace the old versions in the database, and will be subsequently used for review and indexing.

 If you do not possess a PDF converting software, you may download a free one from this link, or you may use an on-line pdf converter like this one.